Matt-Eva/using-environment-variables-in-flask/README.md

 ## Development vs. Production

-Since we won't be using adding `.env` files to our repositories, we also likely won't be adding those files to our production environment - we'll likely take care of that setup when configuring our production environment ourselves, whether through a cloud provider or manually.
+Since we won't be adding `.env` files to our remote repositories, we also likely won't be adding those files to our production environment - we'll usually take care of that setup when configuring our production environment ourselves, whether through a cloud provider or manually.